43rd Annual AJHA Convention

 Joseph McKerns Research Grants

 Joseph McKerns Research Grants provide funding of up to $1,250 per person for media history research projects while recognizing and rewarding the winners.
-The 2024 winners will be announced later this summer.

 Research Paper Awards